Meet Lesley Smyth:

 Whether your fitness goals are focused on fat loss, muscle gain, improved flexibility, or better overall wellbeing, it’s important to find the right balance of nutrients that works for your body.
 Everyone’s needs are different, so take some time to adjust your intake of carbs, proteins, and fats based on how you feel, perform, and recover.
 Pay attention to your energy levels, mood, and progress over time.
 This will help you fine-tune your nutrition in a way that supports your goals more effectively.
 And as always, be mindful of any food allergies or sensitivities.
 Take note of how your body responds when trying something new, and adjust accordingly.

 If you’re fascinated with nutrition and would like to learn more about the connection between fitness and nutrition (or you’d love to offer this service to your personal training clients), we have recently launched a diploma in nutrition.
 Throughout the course, you’ll learn about different ways you can adjust your diet to improve athletic performance.
-Click here to learn more.
+Click here to learn more about our nutrition diploma.

 Ready to know more about a career in fitness?